kiernanlabs/zwift-scrape-more-data/README.md

 ZwiftPower now requires you to log in with a Zwift account in order to access their data.
 The WebDriver will wait for you to log in before proceeding to scrape results.
 Because of this, running with a headless WebDriver no longer works.

+ADD IN THIS FORK ONLY: Create a separate python file in the root directory: credentials.py that sets two variables "email" and "password" that will be automatically filled in during the login screen

 ## Description

 Uses the Selenium Python API with the Firefox geckodriver to scrape race results from zwiftpower.